National Memorial Arboretum: Memorials

 The Armed Forces Memorial commemorates service men and women killed since 1945.
+It was designed by Liam O'Connor Architects.
+The project design team consisted of Liam O'Connor (architect), Christopher Barrett (project manager), Alan Baxter & Associates (structural & civil engineers), Christina Godiksen, Robert Rhodes, and Daniel Benson.
 The two curved walls and two straight walls are made from bricks covered with Portland stone panels.
 At the centre of the Memorial are two bronze sculptures created by Ian Rank-Broadley.
 This memorial remembers over 16,000 people who have been killed or sacrificed their lives while on duty or targeted by terrorists or who died in operational theatres.
 Their names have been written in a panel to signify their significance in the Armed Forces.